-Some Windows 10 users have been reporting that they occasionally receive a DPC_WATCHDOG_VIOLATION Blue Screen, with a Bug Check code of 0x00000133, when working on their computer.
+Some Windows 11/10 users have been reporting that they occasionally receive a DPC WATCHDOG VIOLATION Blue Screen, with a Bug Check code of 0x00000133, when working on their computer.

-As a workaround, Microsoft has suggested that you replace the problematic driver with the Microsoft iastor.sys driver.
+You need to replace the problematic driver file with the latest Microsoft iastor.sys driver.

 Right-click on the Start button to open the WinX Menu and select Device Manager.
 Expand IDE ATA/ATAPI controllers.